wala/wala.github.io/ariadne.md

 ## What is it?
 WALA Ariadne uses static analayis of Python for TensorFlow to give machine learning practitioners modern software development support.
-The video below gives a flavor of Ariadne:
+The video below gives a flavor of Ariadne, in this case integrated into JupyterLab:
 * Integrated into common IDEs, such as JupyterLab
 * Information loads asynchronously, displaying when available
 * Information about tensor shapes displayed in code lenses and hovers